 The regions with the most searches for aircraft cups are Oregon and Switzerland, with 240 and 221.9 searches, respectively.

 U.S. states are very close in search volume.
-In Europe, Western European countries lead and surpass the US in search volume, search volume does correlate with income, but in the US and Europe the correlation is reversed: GDP and average income are related to searches for sex toys, in less wealthy US states Slightly higher interest in sex toys.
+In Europe, Western European countries lead and surpass the US in search volume, search volume does correlate with income, but in the US and Europe the correlation is reversed: GDP and average income are related to searches for sex toys, in less wealthy US state Slightly higher interest in sex toys.
 Europe showed stronger correlations, but in the opposite direction, with higher search volumes in richer country regions.

 Summary: Western European countries, especially the UK, are far ahead

-To get an idea of overall interest in sex toys, we added together with the search volumes for all the keywords we researched.
+To get an idea of overall interest in sex toys, we added together the search volumes for all the keywords we researched.
 This value is then divided into the population of the corresponding state or country.
 The last number shows the estimated average monthly searches per 100,000 adults.

 Data shows that Brits have the highest overall interest in sex toys.
 The runner-up is Denmark, which is 41.7% lower than the UK.
 The remaining three countries in the top 5 are the UK, Italy, and France, with almost twice as many searches.